Glazed Lemon Doughnuts

 The dough didn’t rise in the times stated in the recipe card.

-Dough browned but didn’t cook in the middle!
+My doughnuts browned but didn’t cook in the middle.

 This is because your oil is too hot!
 Turn down the temperature and try again.
 Also, use a thermometer if you have one.
 It’s a good way to keep an eye on the oil and make sure it doesn’t get too hot again.

-The doughnuts in this recipe are meant to be pretty simplistic, as you don’t want them to become bitter by adding too much lemon zest.
-Instead, the majority of the flavor comes from the glaze, as this way ensures a sweet lemon flavor without being too much!
+The doughnuts in this recipe are meant to be pretty simplistic.
+You don’t want them to become bitter by adding too much lemon zest.
+Instead, the majority of the flavor comes from the glaze which ensures a sweet lemon flavor without being too much!

 piled lemon doughnuts in cake pan with top doughnut missing a bite.